darkstingray2000/dnd5e-travel/readme.md

-Travel tool for D&D 5e by Corbi
+Travel tool for D&D 5e by Corbi.
 Testing some minor edits on a fork as I'm new to GitHub and don't want to screw over Corbi's code.
 ----------------------